Drug and Alcohol Rehab Centers in Laurel, MT

 406-294-9606

 New Directions Counseling has long been dedicated to assisting individuals recovery after a period of abusing drugs and alcohol.
-It has been doing this within Laurel, Montana and in the surrounding communities for many years now.
+It has been doing this within Laurel, MT. and in the surrounding communities for many years now.
 New Directions Counseling offers services like vocational rehabilitation services, group therapy, matrix model, dialectical behavior therapy, anger management, cognitive/behavior therapy - which are all in line with their philosophy of the treatments and rehabilitation programs that work.
 Additionally, New Directions Counseling believes that clients need individual focus and treatment for them to find full recovery treatment.
 This is why it provides several programs, like programs for the hearing impaired, transgender or (LGBT) clients, active duty military, substance abuse education, legal advocacy, child care for clients children - among other services listed in the following sections.

 New Directions Counseling offers long term drug rehab facilities, short term rehab programs, outpatient day treatment, inpatient treatment centers, inpatient detox facilities and others.
 New Directions Counseling has continued recovery programs that are designed to help clients maintain their sobriety.
 This alcohol and drug rehab program also uses treatment methods that can help you achieve lasting sobriety.